MichaelCade/90DaysOfDevOps/Days/day04.md

 1. Unite the development and operation teams.
 2. Create build and run teams, all development and operational concerns are discussed by the entire DevOps team.
-3. Change your approach to sprints, and assign priority ratings to offer DevOps tasks that have the same value than development tasks.
-Encourage development and operations teams to exchange their opinion on other teams workflow and possible issues.
+3. Change your approach to sprints, and assign priority ratings to offer DevOps tasks that have the same value as development tasks.
+Encourage development and operations teams to exchange their opinion on other teams' workflow and possible issues.
 4. Include QA in all development stages.
 5. Choose the right tools.
 6. Automate everything you can.